OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

  - Azure
 ---

-In 2018.5, we have introduced the ability to manage your Azure deployment targets from within your deployment process.
+In 2018.5, we have introduced the ability to easily manage your Azure deployment targets from within your deployment process.
 Using the Azure Powershell modules you can create Resource Groups and Web Apps within your Azure subscription, but you could not deploy your applications to them without some heavy lifting within Octopus.
+The new dynamic target cmdlets make this straightforward.

+In this blog post, I will firstly walk-through a example of how you could manage a Web Application in QA environment, hosted in Azure, from setup to tear down, including the resources you need in Azure and Octopus to make it all happen.
+Finally, I will walk through an example of how you could deploy a web site to multiple geographic regions and tear those down.
 This will also be a technical overview of some of the topics discussed in [PaaS Deployment Targets](https://octopus.com/blog/paas-targets).

-In this blog post, I will walk-through a basic example of how you could manage a Web Application in QA environment, hosted in Azure, from setup to tear down, including the resources you need in Azure and Octopus to make it all happen.

 Obviously, you will need an application to deploy, but I will leave that as an [exercise for the reader](https://octopus.com/blog/deploying-an-octopus-pi#build-the-application).